D-Veenamadhuri/Excel-Sales-Analytics/README.md

    **2.** Create Profit and Loss (P&L) reports by _[Markets](https://github.com/D-Veenamadhuri/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf)_

+   **3.** Create a report for sub-zone based on _[gross margin% by quarter](https://github.com/D-Veenamadhuri/Excel-Sales-Analytics/blob/main/Sub%20Zone%20.pdf)_

-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+- **Purpose of sales analytics:** Sales analytics serves to assess financial performance, aid decision-making, and enhance communication with stakeholders.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- **Importance of analyzing Finance data:** Analyzing finance data is vital for benchmarking against industry peers and past periods, as well as providing a foundation for budgeting and forecasting.

-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+- **Role of reports:** Reports play a critical role in aligning financial planning with strategic goals and instilling confidence in the organization's financial outlook.

 ## Technical & Soft Skills:
-- [x]	Proficiency in ETL methodology (Extract, Transform, Load).
-- [x]	Skills to generate a date table using Power Query.
-- [x]	Ability to derive fiscal months and quarters.
-- [x]	Establishing data model relationships with Power Pivot.
-- [x]	Proficiency in incorporating supplementary data into an existing data model.
-- [x]	Utilizing DAX to create calculated columns.

 ## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
+1. Improved understanding of Sales & Finance Reports.
-- [x]	Designing user-centric reports with empathy in mind.
-- [x]	Optimization of report generation through meticulous fine-tuning.
+2. Creating user-friendly reports with empathy.
+3. Improved report generation by fine tuning.
-- [x]	Developing a systematic approach to devising a report building plan.
+4. Developing a systematic method for creating reports.